Tragic End For Man Who Treated Hippo Like Family

 It’s a harsh truth that the hippo’s cute, bulky appearance masks a very dangerous animal.
 Hippos are responsible for more human deaths in Africa than most other large animals.

 Their size and strength make them capable of killing boats, cars, and people with ease.
-Despite their terrifying nature, the story of Marius Els shows the complicated relationship humans sometimes try to have with wild animals.
+Despite their terrifying nature, the story of Marius Els illustrates the complicated relationship humans sometimes try to have with wild animals.

 Some want to protect and care for them, even when nature doesn’t make that easy or safe.
 Unfortunately, in this case, the risks were too great.